gtstudio22000/articles/mulesoft.md

 A vCore (virtual core) is a computational capacity unit used to measure and distribute resources to CloudHub apps and APIs in MuleSoft's Anypoint Platform.

-Your Mule application or API deployment to CloudHub specifies the number of vCores.
-The number of vCores you assign determines your application's computing power and memory.
-This lets you scale your app as needed.
+Our Mule application or API deployment to CloudHub specifies the number of vCores.
+The number of vCores we assign determines our application's computing power and memory.

 Some MuleSoft vCores facts: